openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 ### Uploading to Multiple Collections
 By default, when creating new items they are created in the collection specified in the Collection drop-down on the main form.
 It is also possible to specify different collections per row in your CSV.
 Note that this feature cannot be used when updating existing items or creating new versions from existing items.

 To specify a Collection per row add a column to your CSV with a single collection name per row.
 The Column Data Type for the column should be set to “Collection” and the column heading can be anything.
 If a cell in the column is left blank then the collection specified in the Collection drop-down on the main form will be used.
-If a collection is specified that is not in EQUELLA, or the EBI username does not have permission to create items in, an error is raised and the row skipped.
+If a collection is specified that is not in openEQUELLA, or the EBI username does not have permission to create items in, an error is raised and the row skipped.

-### Attaching EQUELLA Resources
+### Attaching openEQUELLA Resources
-Other EQUELLA resources — items and item attachments — can be attached to an EQUELLA item in the same institution.
+Other openEQUELLA resources — items and item attachments — can be attached to an openEQUELLA item in the same institution.
 This can be accomplished with the EBI by using the “EQUELLA Resources” Column Data Type.

-As with “Attachment Locations” and “URLs” columns, the column heading should be the metadata target of the EQUELLA resource attachments (as used in the corresponding collection’s EQUELLA wizard configuration if applicable).
-A column of “EQUELLA Resource Names” Column Data Type allows the names of the link descriptions to the EQUELLA Resources to be specified if the default should be overridden.
-As with “Attachment Locations” and “URLs” columns, multiple EQUELLA resources can be attached to the one item by using delimiters or multiple “EQUELLA Resources” columns.
+As with “Attachment Locations” and “URLs” columns, the column heading should be the metadata target of the openEQUELLA resource attachments (as used in the corresponding collection’s openEQUELLA wizard configuration if applicable).
+A column of “EQUELLA Resource Names” Column Data Type allows the names of the link descriptions to the openEQUELLA Resources to be specified if the default should be overridden.
+As with “Attachment Locations” and “URLs” columns, multiple openEQUELLA resources can be attached to the one item by using delimiters or multiple “EQUELLA Resources” columns.

-There are two formats that can be used for the specifying EQUELLA Resources in your CSV: by item UUID and by source identifier.
+There are two formats that can be used for the specifying openEQUELLA Resources in your CSV: by item UUID and by source identifier.

-#### Specifying EQUELLA Resources by UUID
+#### Specifying openEQUELLA Resources by UUID
-If the UUIDs of the EQUELLA resources to attach are known then an EQUELLA resource can be specified by UUID:
+If the UUIDs of the openEQUELLA resources to attach are known then an openEQUELLA resource can be specified by UUID:

-The supported formats for EQUELLA resources are as follows:
+The supported formats for openEQUELLA resources are as follows:

-**EQUELLA  Resource Format 1 - item uuid**
+**openEQUELLA  Resource Format 1 - item uuid**
 * Example “b515cc8d-d6b0-4a50-bb09-6c87920804b8”
-* Behavior - The latest live version of the specified item itself will be attached as an EQUELLA resource
+* Behavior - The latest live version of the specified item itself will be attached as an openEQUELLA resource
 * Default Attachment Name - The item name

-**EQUELLA Resource Format 2 item uuid/item version**
+**openEQUELLA Resource Format 2 item uuid/item version**
 * Example - “b515cc8d-d6b0-4a50-bb09-6c87920804b8/3”
-* Behavior - The specified version of the specified item itself will be attached as an EQUELLA resource
+* Behavior - The specified version of the specified item itself will be attached as an openEQUELLA resource
 * Default Attachment Name - The item name

-**EQUELLA Resource Format 3 - item uuid/item version/relative attachment path**
+**openEQUELLA Resource Format 3 - item uuid/item version/relative attachment path**
 * Example “b515cc8d-d6b0-4a50-bb09-6c87920804b8/3/docs/intro.pdf”
-* Behavior - The attachment of the specified item version will be attached as an EQUELLA resource.
+* Behavior - The attachment of the specified item version will be attached as an openEQUELLA resource.
 Use item version 0 for the latest live version. * Default Attachment Name - The attachment description

-**EQUELLA Resource Format 4
-item uuid/item version/ package>**
+**openEQUELLA Resource Format 4 item uuid/item version/ package>**
 * Example -“521b2225-54e0-4d7b-a4d6-45243fcd7889/1/ package>”
-* Behavior -The IMS or SCORM package attached to the specified item version will be attached as an EQUELLA resource
+* Behavior -The IMS or SCORM package attached to the specified item version will be attached as an openEQUELLA resource
 * Default Attachment Name - The package name

-#### Specifying EQUELLA Resources by Source Identifier Directives
+#### Specifying openEQUELLA Resources by Source Identifier Directives
-If the UUIDs of the EQUELLA resources to attach are not known then resources can be specified by source identifiers.
-This feature is particularly useful if uploading the EQUELLA resources with the EBI either in the same run, or a preceding run, as the items themselves.
+If the UUIDs of the openEQUELLA resources to attach are not known then resources can be specified by source identifiers.
+This feature is particularly useful if uploading the openEQUELLA resources with the EBI either in the same run, or a preceding run, as the items themselves.
-Specifying EQUELLA resources by source identifiers is done using any of the same formats as resources specified by UUID except that in place of a UUID a source identifier directive is included.
+Specifying openEQUELLA resources by source identifiers is done using any of the same formats as resources specified by UUID except that in place of a UUID a source identifier directive is included.

 The EBI uses the source identifier directive to determine the UUID of the referenced resource.
 Following are the allowed formats for source identifier directives: